moonheart08/website/content/resume.md

 Hello!
 I'm Kaylie, an experienced backend developer with history in game engine design, compiler and VM design, software optimization, operations security, and embedded development.
 I'm familiar with C#, Rust, C, C++, Lua, WebAssembly, Assembly (x86, AArch64), TypeScript, and several others with the ability to pick up new programming languages, tools, and environments in a week or two.

+I'm a US citizen seeking work in the EU, and currently staying in Belgium in the mid-term with a friend.
+The EU is proving absolutely lovely, and I've been learning dutch for a decent bit now (albeit slowly)!

 I have strong interests in finding better ways to architect software and improve development flow with better APIs and simpler workflows.

 # Notable Past Experience